0

 Review of Vitl Products & Features

-For a more comprehensive testing option, Vitl offers the DNA Nutrition Test, which includes over 40 reports in the following categories:
+The DNA Nutrition Test includes over 40 reports in the following categories:

 • Diet: 16 reports that inform on caffeine sensitivity, gluten intolerance, and more.